expo/expo/docs/versions/v13.0.0/guides/using-firebase.md

 ### Facebook Login

 A common login system many developers opt for is a simple Facebook login that users are already familiar with.
-Exponent provides a great Facebook login component already, so we just need to plug that in.
+Expo provides a great Facebook login component already, so we just need to plug that in.

 See the Facebook section of our docs for information on how to set this up.
 This works just as well with Google and [several others](https://firebase.google.com/docs/reference/android/com/google/firebase/auth/AuthCredential#getProvider()).

 ### Tying Sign-In Providers with Firebase

-Once you have added Facebook login to your Exponent app, we need to adjust the Firebase console to check for it.
+Once you have added Facebook login to your Expo app, we need to adjust the Firebase console to check for it.
 Under the Authentication section in the console in the Sign-In Method tab, enable Facebook as a sign-in provider.

 You can add whichever provider makes sense for you, or even add multiple providers.
-We will stick with Facebook for now since we already have a simple drop-in Exponent component already built.
+We will stick with Facebook for now since we already have a simple drop-in Expo component already built.

 ### Reenable Data Access Security Rule